 Reversim Summit is a community driven event in Israel for software developers, product managers, data scientists and everyone else in the software industry.

-With an enthusiastic team of volunteers we've been creating a content-first software conferences since 2013 and successfully leading the market.
+With an enthusiastic team of volunteers, and we've been creating content-first software conferences since 2013.

 Reversim Summit (RS) is not for profit and its sole purpose is to enrich the community with content and networking.
 The majority of the talks in the conference are in Hebrew.